jlewis-89/Milestone-Project-2/README.md

 ### Email JS
 Email JS has been used to add functionality to the contact form enabling site users to conact the developer with any bugs or suggested improvements.

-Code Instute Module on Email JS facilitated the implimentation aloing with the Email JS Documentation and example code
+Code Instute Module on Email JS facilitated the implimentation along with the Email JS Documentation and example code

-The API has been successfully linked and displays a console log message and  response status code after clicking the submit button to feedback whther the communication has been successful.
+The API has been successfully linked and displays a console log message and response status code after clicking the submit button to feedback whether the communication has been successful.
+The console log in this event has deliberately been left in to allow persons reviewing to see the functionality and act as proof of its correct use, however if this was not a marked project the console logs would remain clear and a try / catch statement would be implimented to bring the users attention to either successful or failed communication.

-## Notes

 ### Buges & Fixes
 *Start Stop not updating or changing state.